technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 1. Navigate to the Power Apps Maker Portal at
     <https://make.powerapps.com> using your web browser.

-2. Ensure you're signed in with your admin tenant id and select the environment from the top-right corner.
+2. Ensure you are signed in with the same ID and select the environment from the top-right corner.
+Participants must choose the environment they selected or used in the previous step.
+In our case, we selected CustomerService Trial.

     <img src="./media/image33.png"
 style="width:6.26806in;height:2.97847in" />